MoritzGoeckel/Scrum-TimeManager/README.md

 #Scrum TimeManager
 This is a web based software for timemanagement inspired by scrum.
+It uses Slim for the REST-API in PHP, which is connecting the AngularJS frontend to the MySQL database.

 ##Modules:
 - MySQL Database